google/node-sec-roadmap/README.md

 Node.js has a vibrant community of application developers and library authors built around a mature and well-maintained core runtime and library set.
-However there are specific security concerns that a primary target needs to address before using Node.js for public facing applications and services.

-This document discusses how some Node.js projects address these concerns, along with ways to make it easier for other projects to address these concerns in a thorough and consistent manner.
+Its growing popularity is already drawing more attention from attackers.
+This roadmap discusses how some Node.js projects address security challenges, along with ways to make it easier for other projects to address these challenges in a thorough and consistent manner.

 This is not the opinion of any organization.
 It is the considered opinion of